 Our Named Lectures give you an exclusive insight into the latest research and understanding of diabetes treatment and care.

-We're pleased to announce the awardees who will be delivering our Named Lectures at the next Diabetes UK Professional Conference in 2025.
+We're pleased to announce the awardees who delivered our Named Lectures at the previous Diabetes UK Professional Conference in 2025 - see below.

 Awarded through a competitive process, they are our keynote lectures, forming an integral component of the conference programme.
-They provide a platform to share recent developments in research and progressive thinking about diabetes care and recognise the lecturer's outstanding contribution to the field.
+They provided a platform to share recent developments in research and progressive thinking about diabetes care and recognised the lecturer's outstanding contribution to the field.

 Banting Memorial Lecture